 Nested Traffic Manager profiles can be configured using both the Azure Resource Manager and the classic Azure REST APIs, Azure PowerShell cmdlets and cross-platform Azure CLI commands.
 They are also supported via the new Azure portal.
-They are not supported in the classic portal.

 How many layers of nesting does Traffic Manger support?

 You can nest profiles up to 10 levels deep.
 'Loops' are not permitted.